zhangsaithu/rose/README.md

 2. Edit file paths (e.g., homepath) in the scripts based on your settings.

-3. Put the test data in the corresponding file.
+3. Put the test data in the corresponding folder.

 4. Enjoy yourself.